After a typical Lake District summer, autumn is definitely here.

 Work in the garden at this time of year is mostly dead-heading, weeding and generally tidying up the borders; although I don’t like to cut too much back as the borders provide shelter and a food source for birds and even the dead stems look good with a hard frost on them.
 Then of course there are the leaves to sweep up, lots and lots of leaves!

-Hill Top house closes for the winter on Sunday 3 November but the shop and garden are open on Fridays, Saturdays and Sundays until Christmas.
+Hill Top house is currently closed, but the shop and garden are open, pre-booking is advised.
 I hope to see you for a chat whilst I'm sweeping soon.